 The $1 Delivery Revolution: How Robots and Drones Could Reshape the Food Economy

-Barclays projected this week that autonomous food delivery robots and drones could cut last-mile delivery costs to as low as $1 per order โ€” down from the $5-10 that human couriers typically cost platforms like DoorDash, Uber Eats, and Deliveroo.
+According to Barclays, autonomous food delivery robots and drones could cut last-mile delivery costs to as low as $1 per order โ down from the $5-10 that human couriers typically cost platforms like DoorDash, Uber Eats, and Deliveroo.
 The shift, the bank argues, could unlock billions of dollars in profits for an industry that has famously struggled to turn a sustainable margin.

 The "last mile" has always been the most expensive, most chaotic part of the delivery chain.
 Getting food from a restaurant kitchen to a centralized hub is relatively efficient.
 Getting it from that hub to your specific apartment on the third floor of a walkup?
 That's where the money burns.